-The more PCIe lanes a slot has, the information it can carry.
-More demanding devices like graphics card require more PCIe lanes compared to low demanding cards like a WiFi network card.
+The more PCIe lanes a slot has, the more information it can carry.
+More demanding devices like graphics cards require more PCIe lanes than low-demanding cards like WiFi networks.

 Read in Detail: What are PCIe Lanes?

-The number of PCIe lanes a computer has are limited and are determined by the motherboard chipset as well as the CPU you have.
+The number of PCIe lanes a computer has been limited and is determined by the motherboard chipset and the CPU you have.

 The following table shows how many PCIe lanes certain chipsets offer.